LEVEL UP YOUR DIY-RECORDINGS AND MAKE YOUR BAND STAND OUT FROM THE CROWD

 Technology is affordable and you have everything you could ever need at your fingertips, nowadays.

 So I started to coach the artists I was working with as a mix engineer, answering their questions and helping them choose the right gear, setup their microphones, treat their rooms and export their files.
-I also started to request rough mixes and demos so I could give them feedback on the arrangement and the performance, as this is even more important than the gear.
+I also started to request rough mixes and demos so I could give them feedback on the arrangement and the performance, as this is even more important than the technical part.

 Doing this, I've found that most musicians don't want to become engineers.
-You're not interested in all the technical details, you just want to make music and record it, so that it moves your band forward, right?!
+You're not primarily interested in all the technical details, you want to make great music and record it, so that it moves your band forward, right?!
 And in the end you want to have a product that you and your audience will love forever.
 Something you are proud of.
 Your vision brought to life.

 So I've always tried to explain everything in a way that leads to great sounding results, but without all the headache.
 Helping bands focus on the things that really matter and enabling them to take action quickly and easily, as soon as inspiration strikes.
 You can imagine that doing that with a lot of people everyday, while trying to mix records is very time-consuming and inefficient.
 And paying a lot of money for 1-on-1 coaching is not an option for a lot of bands.

 This is why I came up with THE Self-Recording Band, a resource for DIY musicians, to help you get the best possible results recording your own songs in your practice room.
 I'm going to put everything I've learned over the years in here and will do it in a way that speaks to artists 100%.
 I'm not trying to educate future audio engineers (although this DIY-thing can for sure be a great starting point) but help self-recording bands make amazing records and spend their time and money effectively.

 So take action and learn how to transform your DIY recordings from basement demos to 100% Mix-Ready, Pro-Quality Tracks!